familiy Aphididae (Aphids)

 I have also noted some collections of dark, but shiny insects on Red Campion but more like beetles ????

 And I don't mean us humans that consume anything, anywhere at anytime but those little buggers that feed on us, or in this case me.
-The two I've had the fortune to feed are ticks and maybe scabies.
-It is the later that has got me writing.
+I've been the source of food for many ticks, horseflys, and mosquitoes.

-The ticks, although sometimes feeding for days before discovery, as they are so small, are easily removed; although care has to be taken not to leave their mouth claws embedded in the skin as this may lead to infection.
-There is always the possibilty of contractingLyme's disease(which I hope I haven't as " . . . development of infection is rare" . . .
-"1 in 50")
+Ticks although sometimes feeding for days before discovery, as they are so small and do not fly, are fairly easily removed; although care has to be taken not to leave their mouth claws embedded in the skin as this may lead to infection.
+There is always the possibility of contractingLyme's disease(which I hope I haven't as " . . . development of infection is rare" . . .
+"1 in 50") Diagnosis

 Pages: 1· 2